Last updated on October 10th, 2018

 Many clients look for referrals and if your name is with them through your friends or past clients, then you are likely to get more work as you develop a lasting relationship with them.

 When prospects compare two designers with almost the same qualifications and qualities, they prefer to hire the one they like the most.
 There are many designers out there having high levels of skills as you have.
 So, your friendly interaction with the client is the key to successfully winning a project.
-Make sure that you present yourself as a likable person.
+Make sure that you present yourself as a likeable person.

 To ensure this, your every conversation on phone, by email or by direct message must give them the impression that it would be a good experience to work with you.
 Be a little more personal with the prospects.